cct-datascience/targets-uahpc/README.md

 ### Overview

-Below are some step-by-step instructions to create a GitHub repo from this template, clone your repo to the HPC, install R packages with `renv`, modify some user-specific configuration, then run the workflow.
+Below are some step-by-step instructions to create a GitHub repo from this template, clone your repo to the HPC, install necessary R packages, and modify some user-specific configuration.
-These instructions take advantage of the RStudio GUI you can get with Open OnDemand, but you can use the command line if you're familiar with it.
+The set-up instructions take advantage of the RStudio GUI you can get with Open OnDemand, but you can use the command line if you're familiar with it.

 1. On this page, click the “Use this template” button to create a repo under your own GitHub user name.
-2. Start a new Open OnDemand RStudio session [here](https://ood.hpc.arizona.edu/pun/sys/dashboard/batch_connect/sys/UAz_rstudio/session_contexts/new) (you only need 1 core for this)
+2. Start a new Open OnDemand RStudio session [here](https://ood.hpc.arizona.edu/pun/sys/dashboard/batch_connect/sys/UAz_rstudio/session_contexts/new) (you likely only need 1 or 2 cores for this)
 3. Once RStudio launches in your browser, create a new project from your GitHub repository (E.g. using the [RStudio new project wizard](https://happygitwithr.com/existing-github-first#rstudio-ide-1)).
 4. The [`renv` package](https://rstudio.github.io/renv/) should install itself and prompt you to run `renv::restore()` to install all needed packages.
 5. Modify the HPC group name in `_targets.R` and in `run.sh` to be your PI group.